elchristo/calendar/README.md

 ### Retrieve the calendar builder

-    // solution 1 : CalendarBuilderFactory
+    // solution 1 : using pre-configured internal ZF service manager component
+    $services = include 'config/services.config.php';
+    $sm = new Zend\ServiceManager\ServiceManager($services);
-    $calendarBuilder = CalendarBuilderFactory::create($config);
+    $calendarBuilder = $sm->get(CalendarBuilder::class);

-    // solution 2 (service container)
+    // solution 2 : using own ZF service manager
-    $container = ServiceContainer::create($config); // if you use the internal container
+    // Important : you need to integrate the content of included services.config.php file into your app configuration
+    $sm = $this->getServiceLocator();
-    $calendarBuilder = $container->get('CalendarBuilder');
+    $calendarBuilder = $sm->get(CalendarBuilder::class);

 ### Build a calendar and add event sources

 Then use it to build an instance of your calendar and add any of your defined calendar sources.

     $calendar = $calendarBuilder->build('MyFirstCalendar');
-    // if no calendar with the name "MyFirstCalendar" has been declared in configuration
-    // an empty default calendar named "MyFirstCalendar" is built
+    // if no classe with passed calendar name can be found an empty default calendar named "MyFirstCalendar" is built

     $calendar
-        ->addSource('SourceA')
-        ->addSource('SourceB');
+        ->addSource(SourceA::class)
+        ->addSource(SourceB::class);

-    // sourceA and sourceB have to be declared in configuration
+    // sourceA and sourceB must be valid calendar sources (implement "SourceInterface")

 ### Retrieve calendar events